beridel/eqsci_landing/content/authors/admin/_index.md

 ---

 Welcome to EQSci@MIT!
+We are part of the [Department of Earth, Atmospheric and Planetary Sciences](https://eapsweb.mit.edu) at [MIT](https://www.mit.edu).

-We are two research groups focused on earthquake science, covering observational seismology and geodesy to numerical and analytical modeling:<br/>
+We are two research groups focused on earthquake science, covering everything from observational seismology and geodesy to numerical and analytical modeling:<br/>
 [Fault Mechanics](/camcat/), led by Assistant Professor Camilla Cattania,<br/>
 and [Tectonophysics](/tecto/), led by Assistant Professor William Frank.<br/>
-We are part of the [Department of Earth, Atmospheric and Planetary Sciences](https://eapsweb.mit.edu) at [MIT](https://www.mit.edu).

-Prospective students and postdoctoral researchers: if interested in joining us, please reach out to us with a description of your research interests and your CV.
+<em>Prospective students and postdoctoral researchers</em>: if interested in joining us, please reach out to us with a description of your research interests and your CV.